0 Part Course |

 • Analysing reported EBITDA and quality of earnings assessments

-• Moving EBITDA losses off balance sheet
+• Moving EBITDA losses off the balance sheet

 • Expense manipulation